MelSumner/MelSumner.github.io/_posts/2024-02-14-reasonable-wcag-additions.md

 I think I will add more to this list later, but I have an accessibility audit to get back to.

 Until next time -M

+P.S.
+I see that my blog is not compiling the title correctly (automatically using title case instead of respecting what I've indicated should be in all caps via content).
+It's a bug.